 Keating recently served on the Bipartisan Policy Center’s Debt Reduction Task Force, a group of former cabinet members, elected officials and key stakeholders of both parties that recommended a series of tough measures to address the nation’s fiscal challenges.
 He is chairman of the Advisory Board of George Washington’s Mount Vernon and serves on the boards of the National Archives, the Jamestown Foundation and the Bipartisan Policy Center.

 He is seen and heard frequently on national news programs as a commentator on a wide variety of topics.
-Keating also is the author of three award-winning children's books, biographies of Will Rogers, Theodore Roosevelt, and Standing Bear, the Ponca Indian chief who argued Native Americans deserve the same rights as white Americans.
-His fourth children’s book, published by Simon and Schuster, is entitled “George”, and is the story of the life of our first president.
+Keating also is the author of four award-winning children's books, biographies of Will Rogers, Theodore Roosevelt, George Washington and Standing Bear, the Ponca Indian chief who argued Native Americans deserve the same rights as white Americans.
 He is the recipient of six honorary degrees.

 Frank and his wife Cathy live in McLean, Virginia.
 They have three children and ten grandchildren.